first-hep/first-hep.github.io/about.md

 software.
 To be successful they require a mix of deep physics domain knowledge *and* advanced software skills.

 Today software-related training support for the HEP workforce is uneven and made up of a patchwork of training activities with some significant holes.
 Although many universities do provide some relevant computer science, software engineering and introductory “data science” courses, many graduate students are not required to take these classes as part of their graduate curriculum.
 Large HEP experiments often provide some training for collaborators to learn the specific software tools used and/or developed by the experiments.
-In this case the goal is primarily to make new collaborators effective users of the complex experiment software ecosystems, rather than empowered contributors to that ecosystem.
+In this case the goal is primarily to make new collaborators effective *users* of the complex experiment software ecosystems, rather than empowered *contributors* to that ecosystem.
 Some contributor-focused training activities do exist, but typically as an “add-on” activity of other projects or as a volunteer side effort by members of the community.
 Even when the individual standalone training efforts are successful, the fragmentation of the ensemble limits the impact, sustainability over time and vitality of the activities.
 The patchwork nature of existing training activities also does not provide a clear progression path from basic to more advanced skills.
 Researchers often try to “run before they can walk”.

-Training is central to building the skills needed to address the computing challenges of the HL-LHC era.

-One key insight is the need to think of training not as a set of individual, disconnected activities, but as part of a larger framework, as shown here:
+How can such training be improved?
+One key insight is the need to think of training not as a set of individual, disconnected activities, but as part of a larger community framework, as shown here:

 ![Training Framework](/assets/img/Training-Pyramid.png){:class="img-responsive"}